DataTalksClub/data-engineering-zoomcamp/05-batch/setup/macos.md

 ## MacOS

-Here we'll show you how to install Spark 3.2.1 for MacOS.
+Here we'll show you how to install Spark 3.5.5 for MacOS.
 We tested it on MacOS Monterey 12.0.1, but it should work for other MacOS versions as well

+### Anaconda-based Spark set up

+If you are having anaconda setup, you can skip the spark installation and instead Pyspark package to run the spark.

-### Installing Java
+#### Installing Java

 Ensure Brew and Java installed in your system: